LakinduQA/hacker-news-sorting-test/README.md

-# Playwright Advanced Testing: Hacker News Sorting
+# Playwright : Hacker News Sorting Test

-This project demonstrates advanced end-to-end testing using [Playwright](https://playwright.dev/) for the [Hacker News "newest" page](https://news.ycombinator.com/newest).
-It validates that the first 100 articles are sorted from newest to oldest by timestamp, using robust automation and best practices.
+---

+## About This Assignment

+This project was completed as part of a take-home assignment for the [QA Engineer role at QA Wolf](https://www.task-wolf.com/apply-qae).
+The assignment required building an automated Playwright test in JavaScript to demonstrate technical skills in web automation, debugging, and best practices.
+The goal was to validate the sorting of articles on Hacker News, reflecting real-world QA tasks such as:

+- Creating and maintaining Playwright tests
+- Debugging with browser tools
+- Communicating results clearly
+- Delivering reliable, maintainable automation

+For more details on the role and assignment, see the [QA Wolf job description](https://www.task-wolf.com/apply-qae).

 ---